What is PISA?

 Further information about the share and number of 15-year-olds covered by PISA can be found in Chapter 3 and in Annex A2 of PISA 2018 Results (Volume I).[A link to the publication will be available on 3 December 2019].

 The age of 15 was chosen because at this age young people in most OECD countries are nearing the end of compulsory education.
 The selection of schools and students is as inclusive as possible, so that the sample of students comes from a broad range of backgrounds and abilities.

 What makes PISA unique?

 PISA benefits from its worldwide scope and its regularity.
-More than 70 countries and economies have taken part in PISA so far and the surveys, which are given every three years, allow them to track their progress in meeting key learning goals.
-PISA is the only international education survey to measure the knowledge and skills of 15-year-olds, an age at which students in most countries are nearing the end of their compulsory time in school.
+More than 90 countries and economies have taken part in PISA so far and the surveys, which are carried out every three years, allow participating countries and economies to track their progress in meeting key learning goals.
+PISA is the only international education survey to measure the knowledge and skills of 15-year-olds.

 PISA is also unique in the way it looks at:

 - Public policy issues: Governments, principals, teachers and parents all want answers to questions such as, "Are our schools adequately preparing young people for the challenges of adult life?", "Are some kinds of teaching and schools more effective than others?" and, "Can schools contribute to improving the futures of students from immigrant or disadvantaged backgrounds?"

 - Literacy: Rather than examine mastery of specific school curricula, PISA looks at students’ ability to apply knowledge and skills in key subject areas and to analyse, reason and communicate effectively as they examine, interpret and solve problems.